absmach/magistrala-docs/docs/blogs/user-guide.md

 coap-cli --help
 ```

-#### Using CoAP with Magistrala
+#### Using CoAP with SuperMQ

-Once the CoAP CLI is installed, you can use it with Magistrala:
+Once the CoAP CLI is installed, you can use it with SuperMQ:

 - Subscribe to a channel: